-Hello!!
-I am called Estelle Yomba (Mrs) a Social Entrepreneur with an unquenchable passion for quality education.
-My academic and professional life has been characterised by the little word “minority”.
+Hello!
+I am called Estelle Yomba (Mrs), a Social Entrepreneur with an unquenchable passion for quality Education.
+My academic and professional life has been characterized by the little word “minority.”

 I am the little one (last born) from a family of 8.
 Thus, at home I have always tried to make my voice heard as the little one.
-In my primary school days at Ecole Public Annex de Nkongsamba in Cameroon, I was the smallest in school and was always bullied at.
+In my primary school days at Ecole Public Annexe de Nkongsamba in Cameroon, I was the smallest in school and was always bullied.
 The prejudice feeling as the minority in every place I found myself continued in secondary school as I was still the smallest in class but the brightest.

-The minority feeling was aggravated by the fact that I always found myself among boys because my fellow girls will isolate themselves from me i don’t know why!!.
-While in Lycée du Manengoumba in Nkongsamba, I lost my mom and 2 years later my dad.
-It was a hard pill to swallow but thank God I had to got over it and got into high school in Lycée de la Cité des Palmiers in Douala.
+The minority feeling was aggravated by the fact that I always found myself among boys because my fellow girls will isolate themselves from me, and I don’t know why!
+While in Lycée de Manengoumba in Nkongsamba, I lost my mom and 2 years later my dad.
+It was a hard pill to swallow, but thank God I had to get over it and got into high school in Lycée de la Cité des Palmiers in Douala.

-It was a crazy feeling and it only grew worse when I enrolled into University at the PKFokam Institute of excellence in Yaounde, knowing that I was an orphan and my guardian did not have enough means to give me further education.
-I then became more aggressive in studies topping my class in all schools years and paying my school fees by winning scholarships.
-That is how I impressed well wishers who enabled me to pursue further education in Ghana, from Ghana to the USA as a worker and professional.
+It was a crazy feeling and it only grew worse when I enrolled into University at the PKFokam Institute of Excellence in Yaounde, knowing that I was an orphan and my guardian did not have enough means to give me further education.
+I then became more aggressive in studies, topping my class in all school years and paying my school fees by winning scholarships.
+That is how I impressed well wishers who enabled me to pursue further education in Ghana, and from Ghana to the USA as a worker and professional.

-Having had the opportunity to mingle with the most smart and intelligent people around the World’s Technology Capital – Silicon Valley, passing through Skylight Communications, Ebay and now Senior Technical Manager at Google, my heart keeps burning with one mission: “Help the minority group out there especially women and the underprivileged to get not only further education but Quality Further education”.
+Having had the opportunity to mingle with the smartest and most intelligent people around the World’s Technology Capital – Silicon Valley, passing through Skylight Communications, Ebay, and now a Senior Technical Manager at Google, my heart keeps burning with one mission: “Help the minority group out there, especially women and the underprivileged, to get not only further Education but Quality Further Education.”

-It is within this backdrop that in 2014 I decided to found Sunshine Africa Education a US registered Non Profit Organization with vision to Redefine the phase of Quality education in Africa Because charity begins at home, and Being an African, first a Cameroonian, I and my lovely Husband Mr Franky YOMBA decided in 2018 to launch operations for the Organization by opening a World-class Professional IT Training Institution known as Seven Advanced AcademyAbout Sunshine Africa Education About Seven Advanced Academy
+It is against this backdrop that in 2014 I decided to found Sunshine Africa Education, a US-registered Non-Profit Organization with the vision to Redefine Quality Education in Africa.
+Because charity begins at home, and being an African, specifically from Cameroon, my lovely husband Mr Franky Yomba and I decided in 2018 to launch operations for the Organization by opening a World-class Professional IT Training Institution in Cameroon known as Seven Advanced Academy.